BrainSurge: Celebrity Episode

 Each season has at least 2 episodes featuring celebrity players, at least one of which had Nickelodeon stars as players.
 In the season 1 and 2 celebrity episodes, the Nick stars played and the winner played to win prizes and the sliming for a lucky audience member.
 The season 2 Nick star episodes featured the stars representing their show in teams (either 3 teams of 2, or 2 teams of 3), even though each player wore a different color.
-Losing the bonus round meant that the celebrity had to go down the Brain Drain (in season 1, the audience member also went down the brain drain with the celebrity, while in season 2, it's just the celebrity while the audience member is standing with Jeff).
+Losing the bonus round meant that the celebrity had to go down the Brain Drain (in season 1, the audience member also went down the brain drain with the celebrity, while in season 2, it is just the celebrity while the audience member is standing with Jeff).
 On Family BrainSurge, the Nick stars won prizes for their Brain Trusts in the audience (fans of the show each team was representing).
 There were also two Family BrainSurge episodes with celebrities and their families playing to win prizes for themselves and a donation to a favorite charity.
 There was also an episode with teams consisting of a child paired up with a WWE star.
 The team eliminated in the first round receives $1,000 for their charity, while the two teams that are eliminated in the second receive $1,500 for their charity.
 In the WWE special, the amount was changed to $2,500 for their charity.
 The person who loses the knockout round gets $3,000 for their charity.
 In the WWE special, it was changed to $4,000, and the winning team gets $5,000 for their charity.
 The kids receive prizes, while the wrestlers receive cash to donate to the Make-A-Wish Foundation.
 Unlike the other contestants, the wrestlers wore whatever they wanted, rather than the BrainSurge shirts usually worn by every contestant.